Early Stages of Dusty Tori: The First Infrared Spectra from a Highly Multiscale Quasar Simulation

 \section{Conclusions}

-FORGE'd in FIRE \citep[FIF;][]{Hopkins_2024a} was the first multi-scale ab initio simulation of the formation of a quasar, starting from cosmological initial conditions and zooming to $\sim 300$ Schwarzschild radii from the central $M_\mathrm{BH} = 1.3 \times 10^7 M_\odot$ black hole.
-FIF contains a wide range of important physics at these scales including adaptive multi-band radiation hydrodynamics, coupled to the non-LTE and non-equilibrium thermo-chemistry of the dust, molecular, atomic and ionized species, formation and evolution of individually resolved proto-stars and main-sequence stars with stellar feedback, and non-ideal magnetohydrodynamics with kinetic effects.
-In this paper, we present the first infrared spectra from FIF by studying the dust torus in FIF with post-processing Monte Carlo radiative transfer simulations.
+FORGE'd in FIRE \citep{Hopkins_2024a} was the first multi-scale ab initio simulation of the formation of a quasar, starting from cosmological initial conditions and zooming to $\sim 300$ Schwarzschild radii from the central $M_\mathrm{BH} = 1.3 \times 10^7 M_\odot$ black hole.
+FORGE'd in FIRE contains a wide range of important physics at these scales including adaptive multi-band radiation hydrodynamics, coupled to the non-LTE and non-equilibrium thermo-chemistry of the dust, molecular, atomic and ionized species, formation and evolution of individually resolved proto-stars and main-sequence stars with stellar feedback, and non-ideal magnetohydrodynamics with kinetic effects.
+In this paper, we present the first infrared spectra from FORGE'd in FIRE by studying the dust torus with post-processing Monte Carlo radiative transfer simulations.
 Our main findings are as follows: